The day of your visit has arrived! Here is some further information to make your onsite visit a success.

 - It is essential that you adhere to the booking times and booked venues as early or late arrival will affect the quality of your visit and the visits of other booked groups.

 Bus Drop Off:

 Our bus drop off is located on the Western side of the Museum (closest to the Domain).
 There are two bays here for buses to set down and pick up.
 There is also a dwelling spot located at the rear of the building around the crescent.
 We have a bus parking bay that will accommodate up to three buses at a time.

 Where to Meet:

-We ask all school groups to please meet outside the North Grand Foyer.
+We ask all school groups to please enter the Museum through the South Atrium.
 If you have booked a learning programme, your Learning Specialist will meet you here prior to securing personal items and/or food and beverages.
 For self guided groups, we also ask that you meet at this location so that our Visitor Hosts can assist with briefings and answer any questions before entering the Museum.

 Please play your part in making sure the taonga at Auckland Museum are preserved for future generations – food and drink must not be taken into the gallery spaces as this dramatically increases the risk of bugs that can cause damage.
 The Museum cannot guarantee an allergen-free environment.

 Auckland Domain is the city’s oldest park and one of its most popular.
 The spacious green area is a pleasant contrast to the busy city centre, just minutes away.
 The park has formal gardens, statuary and green clearings edged by century-old trees.
 Features for visitors include the Winter Garden, a Sensory Garden, and duck ponds.
 There is no charge for entry.
 School groups often enjoy the grounds or the band rotunda for lunches and break times.